John Berger: Publishing

 In 1958, Berger published his first novel, A Painter of Our Time, which tells the story of the disappearance of Janos Lavin, a fictional exiled Hungarian painter, and his diary's discovery by an art critic friend called John.
 The work was withdrawn by the publisher under pressure from the Congress for Cultural Freedom a month after its publication.
 His next novels were The Foot of Clive and Corker's Freedom; both of which presented an urban English life of alienation and melancholy.
-Berger moved to Quincy in the Haute-Savoie, France, in 1962 due to his distaste for life in Britain.
+Berger moved to Quincy in Mieussy in Haute-Savoie, France, in 1962 due to his distaste for life in Britain.

 In 1972, the BBC broadcast his four-part television series Ways of Seeing and published its accompanying text, a book of the same name.
 The first episode functions as an introduction to the study of images; it was derived in part from Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction".
 The subsequent episodes concern the image of woman as a sexualized object in Western culture, expressions of property ownership and wealth in European oil painting, and modern advertising.
 The series, the first of several close collaborations with director Mike Dibb, has had a lasting influence, and in particular introduced the concept of the male gaze, as part of his analysis of the treatment of the nude in European painting.
 It soon became popular among feminists, including the British film critic Laura Mulvey, who used it to critique traditional media representations of the female character in cinema.

 Berger's novel G., a picaresque romance set in Europe in 1898, won the James Tait Black Memorial Prize and the Booker Prize in 1972.